PicsArt/cppbind/README.rst

 Description
 ~~~~~~~~~~~

 IEGEN is a software development tool that generates bindings between C++ and other languages.
 This innovative solution helps developers bridge a code written in a programming language with C++ code.
-It is an error-prone and complex process to accomplish the bridging process manually, especially for large projects—every time new changes are required.
+It is an error-prone and complex process to accomplish the bridging process manually, especially for large projects — every time new changes are required.
 Moreover, developers must learn many things about C APIs that connect the target language with C++.

 IEGEN automates the process and solves the problems mentioned above.

-TThe list of currently supported languages and additional information on their specifications can be found `here <https://iegen.picsart.com/master/index.html#supported-languages-label>`_.
+The list of currently supported languages and additional information on their specifications can be found `here <https://iegen.picsart.com/master/index.html#supported-languages-label>`_.
 The tool can be extended to other languages as well.
 Also, it can be customized to generate bindings better fitting your needs.

 Table of contents
 ~~~~~~~~~~~~~~~~~